AdobeDocs/advertising.en/help/dsp/admin/user-invite.md

 ---
 # Invite a New User for Your Organization Account

-*Administrator Users Only*

-You can invite a new user for the account.
+Administrator users can invite a new user for the account.
 Once the user accepts the invitation, they have access to all advertisers for the account.
 New users have read-only access by default.

 If necessary, you can uninvite a user with a pending invitation.